 Vietnam’s Legend of the Conical Hat

 One day a goddess descended from the sky.
-She was wearing on her head a giant hat that was made of four large leaves stitched together by bamboo sticks.
+On her head, she wore a giant hat made of four large leaves stitched together by bamboo sticks.
 The hat was so large that it helped guard all the people from the rain.
-This allowed people to be able to return to their normal lives and routines.
+This allowed people to return to their normal lives and routines.

-The goddess, who had a very soothing voice, started to teach the people how to grow crops, including how to grow rice.
-But one day as the people were listening to the goddess with the soothing voice instruct they all fell asleep.
-When they woke up the goddess was gone.
+The goddess, who had a very soothing voice, started teaching the people how to grow crops, including rice.
+But one day, as the people were listening to the goddess with the soothing voice instruct they all fell asleep.
+When they woke up, the goddess was gone.

-To honor her and all she had taught them, they built a temple.
+They built a temple to honor her and all she had taught them.
 Everyone also started to wear the hat they had seen her wear.
 This is how the legend of the Vietnamese conical hat came about.

 Brief History of Rice in Vietnam

 Rice has always been an important food staple in Vietnam.
 But there are two important times in Vietnam’s history when rice became an important political pawn.